Zaarrg/comet-uncached/README.md

 - ✨ **DEBRID_TAKE_FIRST**: Supports the environment variable to explicitly return the first e.g., 100 files from the provider, useful for private torrents uploaded via DebridMediaManager or the provider's UI.
 - 🚧 **Work in Progress**: Feature planned but not yet available.
 - ✅ **Supports Catalog**: Allows viewing and playing recently uploaded debrid files in Stremio under e.g. **Discover -> Others -> Comet RealDebrid**.
+- 📰 **Usenet Support**: Supports usenet caching by using usenet indexer from prowlarr.
 - ❌ **Does Not Support Catalog**: The provider does not have catalog integration in Stremio.